abstractfactory/docs/pipi/src/configuration/overview.md

 * [`guide` Setting up About](../setting-up-about)
 * [`guide` Setting up Dashboard](../setting-up-dashboard)

 Awesome.
 Now let us embark upon tailoring Pipi to suit `you`.
 The following guides are meant to be followed in the order given, but you are adventurous and daring.
-What happens next is up to you.
+What happens next is out of my control.

 * [`guide` Registering software](../registering-software)
 * [`guide` Running Software](../running-software)